Advantages and Disadvantages of Genome Sequencing for Tumor Diagnosis

 A unique aspect of the Netherlands is that since 2021, genome sequencing for diagnosing cancers of unknown primary origin has become a reimbursable item under health insurance.
 Dutch researchers have developed an algorithm that can accurately predict the primary site of cancers of unknown primary origin based on genome sequencing results.
 In a study comparing genome sequencing with standard molecular diagnostics for care among 848 patients, 190 (22.4%) received additional treatment based on the genome sequencing results.
 Moreover, the world's largest metastatic tumor genome sequencing database, the Hartwig Medical Foundation Database, is also located in the Netherlands.

-Future Trends in Genome Sequencing
+Future Trends in Genome Sequencing for Tumor Diagnosis

 Genome sequencing has become a transformative tool in the field of cancer genomics and will further aid in personalized diagnosis and treatment, identification of rare mutations, and elucidation of tumor evolution and heterogeneity.
 Meanwhile, challenges related to data sharing, ethics, and high-quality healthcare continue to exist.
 International collaboration is crucial in overcoming these challenges, and through collective efforts, genome sequencing will demonstrate greater value in the fight against tumors.